kdheepak/blog/content/26-pi-powered-lamp.md

 I've used the same power source to the LED strip to power the Raspberry Pi as well.

+I found the lamp shades on [Amazon](http://www.amazon.com/s/field-keywords=puzzle+lamp).
+I purchased them in white, since the LEDs are RGB.

+I purchased the LED strip from Adafruit.

 ## Software

 Download the latest Raspbian from the official source^[https://www.raspberrypi.org/downloads/raspbian/].